 The top two buttons on my dark brown waistcoat popped open.
-I clutched at my chest, hunched my shoulders, fastened them back up, and pulled my gaberdine tight to hide my defective attire.
-A high-pitched whistle blew.
-Then the sound of metal wheels scraping along the track.
-They screeched so loud I thought I would never hear again.
+I clutched at my chest, hunched my shoulders, and pulled my gaberdine tight to hide my defective attire.
+A high-pitched whistle blew and a cloud of light grey smoke surrounded me.
+Metal wheels scraping along the track screeched so loud I thought I would never hear again.
 Gradually, the noise faded.
-I wiped away the mist left by the steam train from my face, and tried to focus.
+I wiped away the mist left by the steam train from my face and tried to focus.
 But my eyes were fuzzy as though I had indulged in an excess of alcohol.

-I fingered my stiff shirt collar to let in some air to cool my sticky flesh.
-Not daring to move, in case I loosened more buttons on my tight garments, I observed the washed out faces of men and women that walked along the pavement.
+I loosened my stiff shirt collar to let in some air and scuttled to the exit.
+Once outside I halted in front of the grand pillared entrance.
+Not daring to move, in case I loosened more buttons on my constrictive garments, I observed the washed out faces of men and women walking along the street.
 They stared ahead not looking at anything or anyone.
 I blinked rapidly.
 They shimmered and faded becoming nothing more than ghost-like figures floating above the raised wooden pavements.

 A swirling wind blew the phantoms away.
-It caught at my coat flaps, whipping them up and down so fast I almost took to the air.
-I held onto them and squatted down until the gusts decreased.
-I stared down the steps.
-At the bottom lay my black shoes, heels broken, sole ripped off half way, gaping open like the mouth of a dying fish.
+It caught at my coat-tails, whipping them up and down so fast I almost took to the air.
+I held onto them until the gusts decreased and glanced down the steps.
+At the bottom lay my black shoes.
+Heels broken, soles ripped off halfway, they gaped open like the mouths of dying fish.

-Rain pelted my face and shoulders.
-I stumbled down the steps, raised my head, and wiped away the thudding raindrops.
-Through the rippling water that slid down my lashes, I saw gigantic eyes appear in every window of the massive grey station that loomed over me.
+I stumbled down the stairs and crouched by my broken footwear.
+Rain pelted my neck and shoulders.
+I raised my head, and through the rippling water that slid down my lashes, saw gigantic eyes appear in every window of the massive grey station that loomed over me.

-I ran across the street, tripping over the newly installed tram lines, stepping into deep puddles that splashed my trousers with blood-red water.
+Standing quickly, I ran across the road, tripping over the newly installed tram lines.
+I stepped into a deep puddle, it splashed my trousers with blood-red water.
 I tore at the stained fabric with my elongated fingernails and ripped the garment from my legs, revealing white bloomers that flapped in the wind like an injured bird trying to take off.
-Horrified, I tried to cover the girlish underwear with my hands, but my fingers turned into dumplings and melted.
+I attempted to cover the girlish underwear with my hands, but my fingers turned into dumplings and melted.